Bhaskar1312/logging-demo/README.md

-commit 05: print logback internal status in case of no error during build commit 06: file appender logback(along with console appender) commit 07: logging file-name with timestamp appended
+commit 05: print logback internal status in case of no error during build commit 06: file appender logback(along with console appender) commit 07: logging file-name with timestamp appended commit 08: RollingFileAppender in conjunction with a TimeBasedRollingPolicy